yWorks/generator-yfiles-app/README.md

 # generator-yfiles-app [![NPM version][npm-image]][npm-url]
 > A yeoman generator that scaffolds a [yFiles for HTML](https://www.yworks.com/yfileshtml) powered application.
 Requires a local yFiles for HTML package which can be [obtained and evaluated here](https://www.yworks.com/products/yfiles-for-html/evaluate).

+Watch [this Youtube screencast](https://www.youtube.com/watch?v=Pj0yd1iFp9g) to see the generator in action.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-yfiles-app using [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).